FormidableLabs/react-native-zephyr/README.md

 # PROTO: RN Styling Library

-Okay, so here me out.
+Okay, so hear me out.
 What if you could write RN markup like this:

 ```tsx
 <StyleProvider>